rsimmons/massif/README.md

 Massif is an umbrella project that contains a few different threads of work related to helping people learn foreign languages by **curating and indexing authentic foreign language content**.

+https://massif.la/ja is the first available tool: a search engine for Japanese example sentences drawn from novels and dramas.

+This repo contains a mix of a) reasonably coherent code to power the above site, and b) random scraps of research code, esp. around sentence scoring.
+It's probably not of much use to other people at this point, but I've made it public in the spirit of "working with the garage door up".

 ## Background

 I generally subscribe to the [input hypothesis](https://en.wikipedia.org/wiki/Input_hypothesis) and have personally had success learning Japanese with a study method based on media immersion and sentence mining into [Anki](https://apps.ankiweb.net/) (similar to the [Refold](https://refold.la/) approach).
 But despite the abundance of tools available, the study process still has some conspicuous pain points, including: